haddocking/powerfit/README.md

 ### Linux

 Linux systems usually already include a Python2.7 distribution.
-First make sure the Python header files and *git* are available
+First make sure the Python header files, *git*  and *pip* are available

-    (sudo) apt-get install python-dev git
+    sudo apt-get install python-dev git python-pip

-To easily install the required Python packages, first install the Python package manager [*pip*](https://pip.pypa.io/en/latest/installing.html).
-Download *get-pip.py* and install *pip* as explained at their website.
+If you are working on Fedora, replace `apt-get` by `yum`.
 To install NumPy, Cython and SciPy type

-    (sudo) pip install numpy cython scipy
+    sudo pip install numpy cython scipy

 Sit back and wait till the compilation and installation is finished.
-You system is now prepared to install PowerFit.
-Follow the general instructions above to see how.
+You system is now prepared, follow the general instructions above to install **PowerFit**.

 ### MacOSX (10.7+)